ninaihde/sampling-bias-cov19/README.md

 # Analysis of Sampling Bias in COVID-19 Metadata

 This project was conducted in the winter term 2021/22 at the Hasso Plattner Institute for Digital Engineering, University of Potsdam, Germany.
 Its goal is to perform analyses on metadata of COVID-19 sequencing data in order to identify sampling biases.
-Subsequently, an approach will be developed that can remove or even avoid these biases and furthermore support the removal of the found biases in the associated sequencing data.

 ## Materials
 ### EBI Metadata